koklua/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-My solutions for some of the challenges on HackerRank (Medium+ difficulty)
+My solutions for some of the challenges on HackerRank